Courses

 India's VPN Data Law & VPN Ban

-India’s VPN Data Law & VPN Ban: Are VPNs Safe to Use in 2024?
+India’s VPN Data Law & VPN Ban: Are VPNs Safe and Legal in 2024?

 The 2022 VPN data law in India mandates that VPN providers keep logs of all their customers.
 Many VPNs claim they will not follow the directive and are adopting a "wait and see" approach.
 So, are VPNs safe to use in India?
 We’ll examine the details of this new law.